maxkulish/go-optimization-guide/docs/01-common-patterns/object-pooling.md

 The benchmark results highlight the performance and memory usage differences between direct allocations and object pooling.
 The `BenchmarkWithoutPooling` function demonstrates higher execution time and memory consumption due to frequent heap allocations, resulting in increased garbage collection cycles.
 A nonzero allocation count confirms that each iteration incurs a heap allocation, contributing to GC overhead and slower performance.

-The memory allocation per operation appears larger than expected.
-Although the struct `Data` contains a `[1024]int` array, which is 4 KB (assuming `int` is 4 bytes on the architecture used), the actual allocated memory is **8192 B/op**.
-This discrepancy is due to Go’s memory allocation strategy, where the allocator efficiently rounds up allocations to fit into memory blocks.
-In many cases, Go’s runtime aligns struct allocations to the nearest power-of-two boundary, which may result in higher memory usage than the raw struct size.
 ## When Should You Use `sync.Pool`?

 :material-checkbox-marked-circle-outline: Use sync.Pool when: